Productivity Commission

-The Productivity Commission (PC) is the Australian Government's principal review and advisory body on microeconomic policy, regulation and a range of other social and environmental issues.
+The Productivity Commission is the Australian Government's principal review and advisory body on microeconomic policy, regulation and a range of other social and environmental issues.

-The PC was created as an independent authority by the Productivity Commission Act 1998, an Act of the Australian Parliament.
-PC reports often form the basis of government policy.
-However, the PC does not administer government programs or exercise executive power and governments are not required to act on its recommendations; although in practice, many recommendations are accepted.
+The Commission was created as an independent authority by the Productivity Commission Act 1998, an Act of the Australian Parliament.
+Its reports often form the basis of government policy.
+However, it does not administer government programs or exercise executive power and governments are not required to act on its recommendations.
+In practice, however, many recommendations are accepted.